Atakan-droid/portfolio-SPA/README.md

+# This Website is My Portfolio Site

+* I made this site to introduce myself and show what I do/will do

+## How do you run

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: